KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

                            env
                            *loop-ansi-universe*))
 ```
-The line
+There is a lot going on here, but the key line is
 ```
 `(block nil (tagbody ,tag (progn ,@keywords-and-forms) (go ,tag)))
 ```
-shows that the core of `loop` uses the `go` special form (the Lisp equivalent of the much maligned goto statement) within a `tagbody`.
+which shows that the core of `loop` uses the `go` special form (the Lisp equivalent of the much maligned goto statement) within a `tagbody`.
 This isn't at first glance the best route for `JKL` - I'd need to implement some sort of goto-like mechanism first, which isn't something I'd considered as a priority.
 I'd also need to implement some of Common Lisp's loop syntax, which is actually an idiosyncratic domain-specific langauge, and not particularly lisp-like.

 ## Looping in Clojure

 Clojure's looping mechanism is very different to Common Lisp's.
 Specifically, Clojure has two special forms: `loop` and `recur`, as described in the [Clojure reference manual](https://clojure.org/reference/special_forms). `loop` is like `let`, in that it has a set of bindings followed by a body of forms.
 It is usually used in conjunction with `recur`, which rebinds the `loop` variables before control jumps back to the beginning of `loop`.
 If `recur` is used outside a loop, control jumps back to the start of the function in which it occurs. `recur` must be used in the so-called tail position of a function or a loop (its use in other places is an error).

-By way of example, here is an example from the reference manual of `loop` and `recur`:
+By way of example, here is an example from the Clojure reference manual of `loop` and `recur`:
 ```
 (def factorial
   (fn [n]